python/cpython/Doc/library/socket.rst

    Return a network interface name corresponding to a interface index number.
-   :exc:`socket.error` if no interface with the given index exists.
+   :exc:`OSError` if no interface with the given index exists.

    Availability: Unix.